 Your typical day will start with a wakeup call at 5.15 am.
-You can meet at the dining area for a fresh cup of tea or coffee and some light snacks.
+You can meet at the dining area for a fresh cup of tea or coffee.
 The vehicle will leave camp at 5.50 am.
 There is no time limit that can be spent in the park hence; usually we would be back at camp by around 10.30 am.
-On safari you can enjoy a fresh cup of tea and a light snack.
+On safari you can enjoy a packed breakfast and a cup of tea or coffee.
 Back at camp you will be welcomed with a fresh fruit juice.
-Lunch is served at 11.30, from then on you are free to relax as you wish until 2.30 pm when we will meet at the dining area, have a light snack and leave for the evening safari.
+Lunch is served at 12.30, from then on you are free to relax as you wish until 2.30 pm when we will meet at the dining area, and leave for the evening safari.
 We will be back at camp by 6.15 pm.
 You can shower and meet near the dining area, sit around the camp fire for a sundowner and have dinner thereafter.
 After dinner you can sit under the stars and enjoy the evening.
 The campsite service will end at 10.00 pm.

 Is the camp suitable for a first time safari experience?

 Most certainly.
 The camp is safe and managed by experienced staff that will ensure that you will feel very comfortable.
 The facilities too are great so you will not have to “rough it out”.
 All you need to do is to make a determined effort to relax and enjoy the camp we will look after you.